Janet Billig Rich: Manage This!

 Janet formed the management and production company Manage This! in New York City in 1996.
 Through Manage This! she has worked extensively with roster artists like Lisa Loeb, Courtney Love, Hole, Guided By Voices, Jon Spencer Blues Explosion, Kim Deal, Cibo Matto, and a number of others.

 Through Manage This! she has also produced and served as music supervisor for a number of major concert tours, television shows, and films, including production on the Pixies reunion tour and documentary loudQUIETloud.
-She produced the Down From the Mountain tour – which featured music from the award-winning O Brother, Where Art Thou?, and worked with Linkin Park on their Projekt Revolution tours.
+She produced the Down From the Mountain tour – which featured music from the musical film O Brother, Where Art Thou?, and worked with Linkin Park on their Projekt Revolution tours.

 On 19 March 2004, Billig Rich was featured on the cover of the New York Post while bailing Courtney Love out of jail.

 She was co-producer for the TV special Crossover (2001), associate producer for the TV series documentary Rocked with Gina Gershon (2004), and produced five episodes of the 2006 unscripted television series #1 Single, which starred Lisa Loeb.